Is Microsoft down? Here's what you need to know about recent CrowdStrike fiasco

 But, how did that happen?

 CrowdStrike, a cybersecurity firm, has taken responsibility, as the issue was affected by a problem with its Falcon Sensor software.
-The company released an update that caused a widespread disruption affecting major platforms such as Amazon Web Services (AWS), Microsoft 365, Meta’s popular apps like Instagram, and even airline communications.
+The company released an update that caused a widespread disruption affecting major platforms such as Microsoft 365, Meta’s popular apps like Instagram, and even airline communications.
+Amazon Web Services (AWS), on the other hand, was not affected.
+Per the AWS Health Dashboard, the company says that “AWS services and network connectivity were also not affected by this event and continued to operate normally.”

 The company has since rolled back the problematic update, but many systems remain impacted.
 Users are advised to report issues to their system administrators and avoid opening support tickets directly with CrowdStrike, as the company is actively working on a resolution.